Monorepos in JavaScript & TypeScript: A Practical Guide

 pnpm init

-mkdir -p packages/shared apps/webSet up the workspace, add a shared package, wire it into an app with workspace:*, and see how it feels.
-We can layer on Turborepo, shared configs, and CI integration as needs arise.
+mkdir -p packages/shared apps/webSo set up the workspace, add a shared package, connect it to an app with workspace:*, and watch a change in the shared package show up in the app.
+Turborepo, shared configs, and CI filtering come later.